 Regardless which range you use, you must remove all your brass and waste material including targets.
 Brass is to be deposited in the containers provided at the shooting line, and garbage in the bear proof bins outside.

-Use of a bolt flag during ceasfires is highly recommended
+Use a bolt flag during ceasfires

 You can only put up targets on the target frames provided;